Decimal numbers with fixed-point arithmetic

 The value is always adjusted to the given precision or the precision is calculated from the given value, if no precision is given.

 When the given precision is lower than the precision of the given value, the result is rounded, according to the current default rounding mode (which itself defaults to ROUND_HALF_EVEN).

 When no precision is given and the given value is a float or a numbers.Rational (but no Decimal), the Decimal constructor tries to convert value exactly.
 But this is done only up a fixed limit of fractional digits (imposed by the implementation, currently 65535).
 If value can not be represented as a Decimal within this limit, an exception is raised.

 Decimal does not deal with infinity, division by 0 always raises a ZeroDivisionError.
 Likewise, infinite instances of type float or decimal.Decimal can not be converted to Decimal instances.
 The same is true for the 'not a number' instances of these types.

-When importing decimalfp, its Decimal type is registered in Pythons numerical stack as number.Rational.
+When importing decimalfp, its Decimal type is registered in Pythons numerical stack as subclass of number.Rational.
 It supports all operations defined for that base class and its instances can be mixed in computations with instances of all numeric types mentioned above.

 For more details see the documentation provided with the source distribution or here.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.